 An entire year had passed.

 What struck me most during that visit was not just her vision loss.
 It was the emotional exhaustion behind it.
-She had become afraid to return to the original surgeon because she felt discouraged and hopeless.
+She had become afraid to seek further evaluation because she felt discouraged and hopeless.
 She worried that maybe nothing more could be done.
-Like many patients in difficult medical situations, she had slowly started adapting her life around poor vision instead of asking whether something more serious might be happening.
+Like many patients in difficult medical situations, she had slowly started adapting her life around poor vision instead of exploring whether additional evaluation might help.

 What the Examination Revealed